Langqing Quan: Appearance

 Langqing Quan is a large dog with the physical characteristics of a typical wolf breed dog.
 Its eye color is yellowish brown or dark brown.
 Its coat colors include iron blue, green white, grass yellow, blue gray, etc.

 The height of the Langqing Quan varies depending on the region.
 The average shoulder height for males is 75-85 cm, and for females is 70-75 cm.
 Langqing Quan in Hebei are larger, with the average male reaching 88 cm, and some individuals even reaching 90-95 cm.
 Therefore, Langqing Quan in Hebei are also known as "Giant Langqing Quan" (巨型狼青犬).
-Those who dislike Langqing Quan from Hebei call them "Luqing Quan" (驢青犬), meaning "Donkey-like Langqing Quan".
+Those who dislike Langqing Quan from Hebei call them "Luqing Quan" (驢青犬), meaning "Donkey-like Langqing Dog".

 Some Langqing Quan found in the Wandering and in certain areas are smaller, with an average shoulder height of 66-71 cm for males and 61-66 cm for females, in some areas, the height of Langqing Quan ranges from 65cm-75cm for male dogs and 55cm-70cm for female dogs.